rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ota_update.md

         ![putty](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_putty.png)

-    1. Log in to the PuTTY terminal:
+    1. Log in to the PuTTY terminal.
+If you set up an SSH username and password during the [OOBE]( https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md), enter those login credentials when prompted.
+Otherwise, enter the following:

         1. login as: root
-        1. Password = p@ssw0rd
+        1. Password: p@ssw0rd

     1. Enter the following in the PuTTY terminal: